-Space for research and collaboration
+Space for Research and Collaboration

 New building DIPAK KIT Campus Nord

 A new test and development platform is planned for the Campus Nord of the Karlsruhe Institute of Technology (KIT).
 The Direct Internal Recycling Development Platform Karlsruhe (DIPAK) will simulate and/or replicate processes across the entire internal fuel cycle of a fusion reactor.
-The client’s requirements included a sustainable and inspiring working environment that integrates the complex nature of fusion research into an architecturally appealing building.
-In close collaboration with ATP Zero, the specialist research company for innovative building technology, we developed a cost-effective, ecologically efficient, and aesthetically attractive building that is functionally tailored to its research purpose.
+The client’s requirements include a sustainable and inspiring working environment that integrates the complex nature of fusion research into an architecturally appealing building.
+In close collaboration with ATP Zero, the specialist research company for innovative building technology, we developed a cost-effective, ecologically efficient, and aesthetically attractive building that is functionally tailored to meet its research purpose.
 This concept secured us the contract in the VgV tendering process.

 Clear design for scientific exchange